-1. Introduction
+1 Introduction

 Interoperability among simulators continues to be of key interest within the simulation community [1, 2].
-A chief reason is the existence of legacy simulations which are developed using a variety of software engineering paradigms that are jointly executed using modern, standardized simulation interoperability infrastructures such as HLA [3] and

-SIMULATION, Vol. 83, Issue 6, June 2007 473-490 © 2007 The Society for Modeling and Simulation International DOI: 10.1177/0037549707084490 Figure 8 appears in color online: http://sim.sagepub.com DEVS-BUS [4].
-The latter supports the Discrete Event System Specification (DEVS) modeling and simulation approach [5].
-Based on general purpose simulation interoperability techniques and high-performance computing technologies, these approaches offer robust means for a concerted execution of disparate models.
-However, use of such approaches can be prohibitive in terms of time and redevelopment cost of existing models.

-For example, in natural and social sciences application domains, often mathematical and experimental data are directly represented in (popular) programming languages including C, C++, C#, Fortran, Java and Visual Basic [e.g. 6, 7] instead of first being cast in appropriate modeling and simulation frameworks.
-Since computer programming languages are intended to be generic and not specialized for simulation, they do not offer some simulation artifacts-such as causal output to input interactions and time management-that are essential for separating simulation correctness versus model validation [8, 9].
+A chief reason is the existence of legacy simulations which are developed using a variety of software engineering paradigms that are jointly executed using modern, standardized simulation interoperability infrastructures such as HLA [3] and DEVS-BUS [4].
+The latter one supports the Discrete Event System Specification (DEVS) modeling and simulation approach [5].
+Based on general-purpose simulation interoperability techniques and high performance computing technologies, these approaches offer robust means for a concerted execution of disparate models.
+However, use of such approaches can be prohibitive in terms of time and cost for redevelopment of existing models.
+For example, in natural and social sciences application domains, often mathematical and experimental data are directly represented in (popular) programming languages including C, C++, C#, Fortran, Java, and Visual Basic [e.g.6, 7] instead of first being cast in appropriate modeling and simulation frameworks.
+Since computer programming languages are intended to be generic and not specialized for simulation, they do not offer some simulation artifacts - such as causal output to input interactions and time management - that are essential for separating simulation correctness vs. model validation [8, 9].
 The consequence is often, therefore, custom-built simulations where separation between models and simulators are weak or otherwise difficult to understand.

-Fortunately, these legacy programming-code models often have well-defined mathematical formulations, facilitating their conversion to simulation-code models.
-The translation from programming-code to simulation-code models can be valuable since the latter can benefit from rich modeling concepts and artifacts which in turn enable rich simulation model formulation, development, execution and reuse.
-A key advantage of using a well-defined simulation protocol is that it allows a simulator to execute models independent of their realizations, in particular, programming languages.
+Fortunately, these legacy programming-code models often have well-defined mathematical formulations, thus facilitate their conversion to simulation-code models.
+The translation from programming-code to simulation-code models can be valuable since the latter can benefit from rich modeling concepts and artifacts which in turn enable rich simulation model formulation, development, execution, and reuse.
+A key advantage of using a well-defined simulation protocol is that it allows a simulator to execute models independent of their realizations in particular programming languages.
 Achieving model exchange requires a modular design with well-defined interface specifications and a mechanism to execute the models within a concerted simulation environment [10, 11].
 Various approaches exist for exchanging model implementations and their concerted execution.
-Techniques range from highly-specialized coupling solutions [12], the use of blackboards for message exchange [13], modeling frameworks [14] and XML-based descriptions of models [15] to the usage of standardized simulation middleware [16].
+Techniques range from highly specialized coupling solutions [12], the use of blackboards for message exchange [13], modeling frameworks [14], XML-based descriptions of models [15], to the usage of standardized simulation middleware [16].

 In this work, we propose the Shared Abstract Model (SAM) interoperability approach, which provides a novel capability for concerted execution of a set of DEVS-based models written in different programming languages.
 For example, a DEVS-compliant adaptation of a model of forest growth [17] implemented in Java may be executed together with a soil carbon dynamics model [18] implemented in C++, using the DEVS simulation engines DEVSJAVA [19] and Adevs [20, 21].
 Furthermore, the Abstract Model allows the execution of models written in a programming language for which no simulator has been developed.
-An example of this could be a model written in Visual Basic, but simulated in DEVSJAVA once it is wrapped inside a component which implements the Abstract Model.
+An example of this could be a model written in Visual Basic, but simulated in DEVSJAVA once it is wrapped inside a component, that implements the Abstract Model.

-In the remainder of this paper, we will describe the SAM concept and its realization for executing DEVS (or DEVS-compliant) simulation models that are expressed in one programming language, but that are executed in a simulation environment implemented in another programming language.
-We exemplify this approach for discreteevent and optimization models.
+In the remainder of this paper, we will describe the SAM concept and its realization for executing DEVS (or DEVScompliant) simulation models that are expressed in one programming language, but that are executed in a simulation environment implemented in another programming language.
+We exemplify this approach for discrete-event and optimization models.
 Finally, we will examine the scalability of the Abstract Model with respect to the number of couplings between the models, which shows potential applicability toward large-scale simulations using high performance computing platforms.

-2. Background and Related Work
+2 Background and Related Work